4 Week Lpn Travel Assignment

 The Rapid Response nursing specialty is a relatively new development, having been created in the early 2000s in response to the increasing demand for specialty nurses who are specifically trained to provide immediate care to patients who are experiencing a health emergency.

-See also Concur Travel Customer Service
+See also Compensation For Travel Time

 Rapid Response nurses are typically deployed to hospital units that are equipped with a designated Rapid Response Team (RRT) area, which is typically a secure room or designated section of a unit where patients can be monitored and treated.